chrismeserole/lark/_site/readme.md

 The **lark.py** file iteratively builds the site, and calls on several classes in larklib.py to do so.

+The **deploy.py** file calls on the Site class in larklib.py, and deploys to S3. s3cmd must already be installed.

+The **preview.py** file calls on the Site class in larklib.py, and previews the files in the directory specified by OUTPATH_PATH in _config.yaml.
+Viewable in a browser at http://localhost:8000/.
+(To kill the preview in Terminal, hit Ctrl-C.)

 ### Excepted Files

-With the exception of the folders listed above, Lark does not open, copy or parse any file or subdirectory beginning with `.` or `_` or ending with '.py', '.pyc', '.yml' or '.yaml'.
+With the exception of the folders listed above, Lark does not open, copy or parse any file or subdirectory beginning with `.` or `_` or ending with `.py`, `.pyc`, `.yml` or `.yaml`.
 The excepted file types can be changed in _config.yaml.

 All other files are copied recursively, with the same directory structure, into the _site/ folder at runtime.